sdowding/resume/README.md

 ### .NET Application Developer, Basic Frame
 ###### May 2004 - Sep 2005, Edmonton AB

+Basic Frame was a bootstraped startup that provided online scheduling services, and award wimming Custom ASP.NET Controls that have been used by many large organizations.

+##### Online Event Scheduling
+##### ASP.NET Custom Server Control

 Planned, developed, implemented and provided support for web applications, custom server controls, and web services.
 Provided guidance with respects to project architecture, source control and naming conventions based on industry standards.